2021 Copa América final

-The 2021 Copa América Final was a football match to determine the winners of the 2021 Copa América.
+The 2021 Copa América final was a football match to determine the winners of the 2021 Copa América.
 The match was the 47th final of the Copa América, a quadrennial tournament contested by the men's national teams of the member associations of CONMEBOL.
 The match was held at Estádio do Maracanã in Rio de Janeiro, Brazil on 10 July 2021.

-The match featured two rival teams: Argentina and the tournament hosts, Brazil.
+The match featured two rival teams: Argentina against the tournament hosts and defending champions, Brazil.
 Argentina won the match 1–0 to clinch their fifteenth Copa América title and first since 1993, giving captain Lionel Messi his first senior international trophy sixteen years into his career and ending a 28-year trophy drought.
 Argentina also equalled Uruguay's record of Copa América titles.
 Argentina would go on to win the CONMEBOL–UEFA Cup of Champions against Italy, as well as the 2022 FIFA World Cup.

 Background

 Argentina and Brazil are long-time rivals, having played 107 prior matches in international competition.
 The two teams are among the most successful in South American football and had met in three prior Copa América finals in 1937, 2004, and 2007.

 In Bangladesh, where the two teams have large fanbases, police banned outdoor gatherings in certain rural districts after clashes erupted between rival fans.
 In the Brahmanbaria District, a clash between fans resulted in serious injuries to four people.